Near Horizon of 5D Rotating Black Holes from 2D Perspective: Myers-Perry Black Hole

-One can see from (\ref{cons1}) that $\alpha$ is proportional to the area of the horizon which gives the Wald entropy of the black hole.
+One can see from (\ref{cons1}) that the parameter $\alpha$ is proportional to the area of the horizon which is essentially the Wald entropy of the black hole.
 So it is natural to study the symmetries of the rotating coordinates which does not affect on the entropy.
 For general study of this argument one can see \cite{LSK}.
 The geometry of Myers-Perry black hole (\ref{MPg}) has a symmetry under $a\leftrightarrow b$ compensated with $\theta\rightarrow\pi/2-\theta$.
-Thus after integrating over angular coordinates we expect that the central charge (\ref{ccc}) has this symmetry.
+Thus after integrating over angular coordinates one would expect that the central charge (\ref{ccc}) has this symmetry.
 Using (\ref{ccc}), (\ref{kkc}) and (\ref{MPab}) the central charge and levels are given by \be c={3\over2}\pi(a+b)^3, k_\phi=k_\psi={1\over4}\pi(a+b)^3 \ee This is a sum of two central charges derived in \cite{LMP}.
-One can show that this is also equal to the result obtained from Eq.(\ref{c-phi}) for the Myers-Perry black hole (\ref{MPg}).
+It is easy to show that, for Myers-Perry Black Holes, this is in perfect agreement with the results obtained from five dimensional point of view reviewed in \S\ref{5DERBH} and is given in equation \eqref{c-phi}.